japgolly/SIP/SIP-xx-export/SIP.md

 ## Implementation

-This seems achievable by desugaring `export`s into normal Scala *(he said without proper knowledge of compiler phases and their constraints)*.
+This seems achievable by desugaring `export`s into normal Scala, *(he said without proper knowledge of compiler phases and their constraints)*.

 Here is a demonstration of what can be exported, and how.

 Let's say you have the following object of goodies that you'd like to `export` somewhere:

 ```scala